Cisco MediaSense is

 and stop, when disk space usage exceeds thresholds, and when meta-information

 about individual recording sessions is updated.
-Clients may use these events to
+Clients can use these events to

 keep track of system activities and to trigger their own actions.

-these MediaSense capabilities target four basic use cases:
+The above mentioned MediaSense capabilities target four basic use

-analytics engine need to identify who is saying what.
+individually, which simplifies the analytics engine need to identify who is